Arber Bellegu

 Arber Bellegu (born 11 November 2000) is a German-Kosovar professional boxer and mixed martial arts trainer and manager.
 Since his debut professional match in 2020, he has won 13 consecutive matches by knockout or technical knockout.
 As of January 2023, he ranks at #163 at the cruiserweight world rankings.

 Early life

 Arber Bellegu was born on 11 November 2000 in Schlüchtern, Hessen, Germany.
 He is of Kosovo descent.
-He went to school in Wiesbaden and Offenbach am Main.
+He went to school in Wiesbaden, Offenbach am Main and Weilmünster.
 At the age of 10 Bellegu became obese, and doctors recommended him to start practicing sports.
 He started to train initially in MMA, and then in boxing as a hobby at the age of 13.
 His trainers included Enriko Kehl and Sheila Gaff, among others.
 In 2017 he received an injury, which forced him to stop boxing for a while.
 At this time, he became a trainer and manager in kickboxing, MMA and boxing, becoming one of the youngest trainers/managers (at the age of 17) in the respective sports.

+He and his Family had a Club in Weilmünster.